MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 Yes!
 However, group settings are common for each role in the group.
 Though you can apply multiple groups to the same message, which will allow you to:

-- Make some roles temporary, and other ones permanent
+* Make some roles temporary, and other ones permanent
-- Make some roles only joinable, while removing other ones on click ...
+* Make some roles only joinable, while removing other ones on click ...
 And much more, you can experiment which settings works best for you.

 ### How do I disable notifications that are sent to the user?

-#### If you are a server admin:
+#### If you are a server admin

 Use `/config arguments:reactionroles <group> dmnotification false` to disable notifications for a group.